 - Reaction videos (people love watching others being thrilled/disappointed)

-Let’s take a look at the options.
+Let’s take a look at each of these options in turn.

-1. The Unboxing Video
+1. Unboxing Videos

 As long as you’re talking while the unboxing takes place, you should be able to produce a video that people will enjoy and respond to.
 Note that some unboxing videos have a soundtrack, rather than a commentary, but these tend to be shorter.

-2. Everybody Loves Time-Lapse Videos
+2. Timelapse Videos